 When director Jan Svěrák’s Oscar-winning tale of an aging Czech bachelor and a cute Russian kid first came out it was cheered for helping salvage the international rep of Czech films.
 I haven't watched it in a while (but it's on Netflix, so I will get to it again soon).
 My sense, though, is that it hasn't aged that well and is now seen as kind of syrupy.
 It's still worth a look for the sumptuous shots of what was intended to be pre-revolutionary Prague.
 I'm sure I will love it again once get a chance to re-watch it.

 Miloš Forman’s bittersweet story of unrequited love between a naïve girl from a small factory town and her more sophisticated Prague crush.
-I consider this to be arguably Forman’s finest film, effortlessly conveying both the innocence and the hopelessness of those gray days of the mid-1960s.
+I consider this to be Forman’s finest film, effortlessly conveying both the innocence and the hopelessness of those gray days of the mid-1960s.
 You'll be hooked from the opening song, "Hooligan."

 Maybe I’ll write a personal letter of thanks to Netflix for adding this beautiful film by director Jiří Menzel to their collection.
 I’d heard for years from Czech friends that I needed to give it a watch, but for some reason I avoided it.
 How good could a film about a “sweet little village” really be?
 Don’t make my mistake.
 It’s hysterically funny and highly moving, and a fitting successor to all those great films from two decades earlier.
 It’s firmly lodged on my "Top 10" best films ever list.

 Popular slapstick comedy, a collaboration between director Ladislav Smoljak and writer Zdeněk Svěrák, tells the story of a sex-addicted bookstore manager who masquerades as a waiter in order to cheat restaurants and make ends meet (yes, that’s basically the plot).
-The film might offend some if viewed purely through a #metoo lens (the main character is far from perfect), but it’s also very funny in spots.
+The film might offend if viewed purely through a #metoo lens (the main character is far from perfect), but it’s also very funny in spots.
 I laughed out loud a few weeks ago when I cued it up again on Netflix.